cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 ## Responsibility for Safety

-The overall responsibility for safety and risk assessment in a church building rests with the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)***.
+The overall responsibility for safety and risk assessment in a church building rests with the [tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority).
 The church should have an overall Health & Safety Policy and Risk Assessment in place and should have appointed a 'Responsible Person' to cover this.

-Ringers have a responsibility to work with the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)***, using their knowledge of ringing and bell installations to ensure that aspects of ringing and related activities within the tower are covered comprehensively.
+Ringers have a responsibility to work with the [tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority), using their knowledge of ringing and bell installations to ensure that aspects of ringing and related activities within the tower are covered comprehensively.
 Ringers must behave in a safe manner while in the church and bell tower, respecting the requirements set down by the church authorities.

 ## Steps to Risk Assessment

-The UK Health and Safety Executive[ identifies five steps forming a risk assessment.](https://www.hse.gov.uk/simple-health-safety/risk/steps-needed-to-manage-risk.htm).
+The UK Health and Safety Executive **[identifies five steps forming a risk assessment.](https://www.hse.gov.uk/simple-health-safety/risk/steps-needed-to-manage-risk.htm)**.
 These are:
 - Identify hazards.
 - Assess the risks.
 - Control the risks.